xefino/quantum-merge/README.md

 The branch to which the code should be pushed.
 This parameter is not required, and if omitted, will assume a value of "main".

 ### directory
 The source directory that should be merged with the destination repository.
 This parameter is required.

+### remote-directory
+The remote directory that the code should be pushed to in the destination repository.
+This parameter is not required.
+If it is omitted, then the code will be pushed at the top-level directory of the destination repository.

 ### filter